ngiyakhey2/3D-CLR-Official/README.md

 ## Dataset
+We'll soon upload all data to huggingface.
+Stay tuned!

 The dataset can be found in this [Google Drive Link](https://drive.google.com/drive/folders/1sFUHGjsBYwtyqy8K2zsHBeFZIx4NluQN?usp=sharing).
 We are constantly updating this folder.
 Please email yninghong@gmail.com for more information.
 The final dataset structure is like:
 ```